This might seem like a weird question, but let me explain.

 Claiming the title of “Artist” does not mean that you need to be a professional and make it into a career.
 You do not need to make sales in order to prove you are an artist.
-You can keep your work to yourself.
-You can give it away as gifts.
-You can practice your artistry for pure enjoyment.
+You can keep your work to yourself or you can give it away as gifts.
+It’s okay to practice your artistry for pure enjoyment.

-You are an artist well before your first work of art is even completed.
-Making or not making a sale does not define your identity.
+Making or not making a sale does not define your artistic identity.

 4. You don’t have to go to school for art.

 Like I said before, you don’t need any sort of proof that you can practice art.
 That means art school is 100% optional in your journey as an artist.
 The best source of education when it comes to making art is to just get your hands on the supplies.

 No person can teach you how a brush feels when it spreads paint across a canvas.
 Someone can describe it to you of course, but experience is the best teacher.
 When I scroll through Instagram and look at other artists’ work, the last thing I’m thinking about is what art degree they have.
 My first thought is “how long did they have to practice to develop these skills?”

 5. Your art doesn’t have to have a message.

 When I was in art school, I felt like I wasn’t an artist because I didn’t have a desire to make a statement with my art.
 I wanted to make beautiful things.
 Contrary to what an instructor urged me to do, I didn’t want to disturb my audience.
 I didn’t want to create social commentary.
 My work didn’t have a message that was accepted by the community I was in.
 Thus, I felt like an outsider.